18F/api-program/pages/18f-manual.md

 ### Set up Agency Access for the API and api.data.gov

-In the api.data.gov admin, complete the following steps to deploy the autoapi instance to `api.18f.gov/agency/`:
+In the api.data.gov admin, complete the following steps to deploy the AutoAPI instance to `api.18f.gov/agency/`:

 1. Create a new [API Scope](https://api.data.gov/admin/#/api_scopes) for `api.18f.gov/agency/`
 2. Create a new [Admin Group](https://api.data.gov/admin/#/admin_groups) to give permissions to that API Scope.
 3. Add any agency [Admin Accounts](https://api.data.gov/admin/#/admins) to that Admin Group.
-4. Create and publish a new [API Backend](https://api.data.gov/admin/#/apis) pointing from `api.18f.gov/agency/` to wherever the underlying AutoAPI instance lives.
+4. Create and publish a new [API Backend](https://api.data.gov/admin/#/apis) pointing from `api.18f.gov/agency/` to wherever the underlying AutoAPI instance was deployed on Cloud.gov.

 ### How to Set Up the New Developer Hub